Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 - Smart contracts are written in Solidity instead of Vyper
 - Use CREATE2 to make the pool address deterministic based on the ERC20 token pair
-- Uniswap V2 properly handles [&quot;missing return&quot; ERC20 tokens](https://medium.com/coinmonks/missing-return-value-bug-at-least-130-tokens-affected-d67bf08521ca) that do not work on Uniswap V1, such as USDT and OMG
+- Uniswap V2 properly handles ["missing return" ERC20 tokens](https://medium.com/coinmonks/missing-return-value-bug-at-least-130-tokens-affected-d67bf08521ca) that do not work on Uniswap V1, such as USDT and OMG
-- Built in metaTransaction &quot;approve&quot; function for liquidity tokens
+- Built in metaTransaction "approve" function for liquidity tokens
 - Increase re-entrancy protection using mutex (adds support for ERC777 and other non-standard ERC20 tokens)
 - Fix bug from Uniswap V1 that uses all remaining gas on failing transactions
 - More descriptive error messages.
-The above bug caused failing transactions to only return the error &quot;Bad Jump Destination&quot;
+The above bug caused failing transactions to only return the error "Bad Jump Destination"

 ## Path to Sustainability